-Even though the product description moved below the fold — chancing that only 20% of visitors would scroll down — the bigger image scored 63% more visitors, and improved online form completion by 329%!
+Even though the product description moved below the fold — chancing that only 20% of visitors would scroll down — the bigger image scored 63% more visitors clicking to start the bidding process, and 329% more completing the bid forms!
 A big image meant bigger conversions.

 When an image is large, it’s more likely that people will spend time looking at the image, thereby reducing bounce rates and improving the odds of a conversion action.

 Over in the B2B world, big images are equally awesome.

 Dell tested two versions of their expert consultation page.
 Here are the two versions:

 And the big image: